-- ▶ Select the Programming operating mode - ► To call the file manager, press the PGM MGT key - ► Select the TNC: directory - Create a new AFC.TAB file - ► Press the ENT key - > The control displays a list with table formats. - ▶ Select the AFC.TAB table format and confirm with the ENT key - > The control creates the table that contains the control settings.
+- Select the Programming operating mode

+- ▶ Press the PGM MGT key to select the file manager

+- ▶ Select the TNC: drive

+- Select the table directory

+- ► Create a new AFC.TAB file

+- ► Confirm with the ENT key

+- > The control displays a list with table formats.

+- Select the AFC.TAB table format and confirm with the ENT key

+- > The control creates the table that contains the control settings.